If Your Rent is More Than $1,200/Month, Make These 4 Moves

 - You’ve clearly got some income.
 Not everyone can afford that kind of rent.

 So you’re making money and living in a decent place.
 You’ve finally got a little cushion in your bank account.
 You’ve achieved a certain level of financial stability.

 What should you do next?
-Well, we have six suggestions for you:
+Well, we have some suggestions for you:

 You’re doing pretty good.
 You’ve got a decent place to live, you make your rent payments — you’re not overly concerned with your credit score.
 In fact, you might not think much about it at all.

 But what happens when you want to buy a house?
 Or a car?
 Even a five-point difference in your credit score could make a huge difference.
 That’s why it’s important to keep tabs on your credit score, which you can do for free through Credit Sesame.

 James Cooper, of Atlanta, used Credit Sesame to raise his credit score nearly 300 points in six months.** “They showed me the ins and outs — how to dot the I’s and cross the T’s,” he said.

 If you want to make sure your credit score is in tip-top shape, Credit Sesame will help.
 Just sign up for an account — it takes 90 seconds — and Credit Sesame will outline exactly what you need to do to give your credit a boost.

 3. This App Pays Cash When You Win Solitaire on Your Phone

 Chances are, you’ve played your fair share of Solitaire.
 It’s a great time-killer and a good mental challenge.
 The only thing that could make it better?
 Winning money for it.